 Early History of the lathom family

-Another 227 words (16 lines of text) covering the years 1200, 1610, 1677 and are included under the topic Early lathom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lathom research.
+Another 106 words (8 lines of text) covering the years 1200, 1610, 1677 and are included under the topic Early lathom History in all our PDF Extended History products and printed products wherever possible.

 lathom Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname lathom include Latham, Lathem, Lathom and others.

 Early Notables of the lathom family (pre 1700)